checkCircle

 Do you have to pay tax on Bitcoin and other cryptocurrencies in Australia?

 Yes.
-The ATO considers cryptocurrency a form of property that is subject to both capital gains and income tax.
+The ATO considers cryptocurrency a form of property subject to both capital gains and income tax.

 Capital gains vs. Ordinary income